software-students-fall2023/3-python-package-exercise-ayr/README.md

 # Future contribution to the project
-## Set up the virtual environment
+## How to set up and run the package test program
 Install pipenv, build, and twine if not already installed.
+Activate the virtual environment: `pipenv shell`.
-Create a pipenv-managed virtual environment and install the latest version of your package installed:
- `pip install bstpackage==0.0.7`
+Install the latest version of your package installed `pip install bstpackage==0.0.7` Direct to the directory bstpackage
+Run the program: `python3 __main__.py`.
+Exit the virtual environment: `exit`.

 ## How to run unit tests

 Simple example unit tests are included within the `tests` directory.
 To run these tests...
 Install pytest in a virtual environment.
 Run the tests from the main project directory: `python3 -m pytest`.
 Tests should never fail.
 Any failed tests indicate that the production code is behaving differently from the behavior the tests expect.